Florence Diagnostic Center: Advanced technologies for accurate and safe diagnoses

 Diagnostic imaging is used in numerous clinical settings, including:

-• Early diagnosis of diseases: imaging helps to identify disorders such as infections, tumors, circulatory problems, and organic abnormalities early.
+• Early detection of diseases: imaging helps to identify disorders such as infections, tumors, circulatory problems, and organic abnormalities early.

-• Post-diagnosis monitoring: Once a condition has been identified, the physician can use imaging to check the patient's response to treatment and the course of the disease.
+• Post-diagnosis monitoring: once a condition is identified, the physician can use imaging to check the patient's response to treatment and the course of the disease.

 Question frequent